sittusharma/MY-PROFILE/README.md

 # 💫 About Me:

 👨‍💻 Welcome to my coding realm!
-I am a Second Year Student at GGCT Jabalpur, passionate about coding and creating captivating web experiences.
+I am a final Year Student at GGCT Jabalpur, passionate about coding and creating captivating web experiences.

 🎓 I have a strong foundation in **C++ programming**, **basic data structures and algorithms (DSA)**, and **object-oriented programming (OOP)**.
 I also possess basic skills in **website development**, making me a versatile candidate for software development roles.